-Itching to travel?
-Explore Singapore and visit these island destinations without having to cross the border.
+Itching for a quick escape?
+Explore Singapore and visit these nearby island destinations without having to cross the border!

-We often spend a (significant) amount of time daydreaming about our next exotic vacay with the family (especially now, since we can travel to VTL-approved destinations).
+We often spend a (significant) amount of time daydreaming about our next exotic vacay with the family.
 But, seeing as we live in the tropics anyway and are pretty blessed when it comes to amazing parks for kids and not-too-shabby beaches here in Singapore, we’re pretty happy with our lot.
 And here’s something you might not have known (hold onto your hats for this one, folks): turns out we ALL live on an exotic-sounding island anyway.
 The main island of Singapore, i.e. where most of us live, is officially called Pulau Ujong.
-Oh yes it is!
+Oh yes, it is!
 Honest!
 How do we know this?
 We’ve been researching islands near Singapore for day trips that don’t require our passports, so now we know exactly where to go when we want a little escape…

 Must-visit islands near Singapore for a tropical day trip

-If escape is what you’re after, visit Lazarus Island via a short causeway from St John’s Island.
-It may be close to home, but it still has the rustic, tropical vibes of a deserted island.
-And it’s perfect for when you crave a bit of peace and quiet (best leave the kids at home…).
-Bring along a kite as the breeze on Lazarus makes for perfect conditions, and don’t forget to pack your beach kit too.
-The glorious stretch of sand rivals any tropical island destination you would usually board a plane to get to!
-Definitely one of the more secluded islands near Singapore.
+If escape is what you’re after, visit Lazarus Island aka Pulau Lazarus.
+Despite it being just a 15-minute boat ride from Sentosa Jetty and 30-minute ferry ride from Marina South Pier, Lazarus still has the rustic, tropical vibes of a deserted island.
+It’s perfect for when you crave a bit of peace and quiet without having to take a flight for a beach holiday!
+Bring along a kite as the breeze on Lazarus makes for perfect kite-flying conditions, and don’t forget to pack your beach essentials, too.
+The glorious stretch of sand rivals any tropical island destination in the region!

-How to get there: Take a round-trip ferry ride from Marina South Pier ($15 for adults and $12 for kids age one to 12 years) to St John’s Island and then pop across the causeway on foot – it takes around 15 minutes to walk.
-Psst, you can also travel from Sentosa Cove jetty!
+How to get there: Take a round-trip ferry ride from Marina South Pier ($15 for adults and $12 for kids aged one to 12 years) or Sentosa Cove Jetty ($25 per ticket, kids under 3 years old not allowed) to St John’s Island and then pop across the causeway on foot – it takes around 15 minutes to walk.

 One of our favourite islands near Singapore to visit on the weekend, Pulau Ubin is a solid option for a charming day of back-to-nature fun with the kiddos.
 Have a look at our guide to this beautifully rustic little patch of green before catching a bumboat over for an exploration adventure of your own.

-How to get there: Board a bumboat at Changi Point Ferry Terminal for the 15-minute ride. $3 each way per person, and an extra $2 if you bring along your bike.
-Boats will depart once they have 12 people on board.
+How to get there: Board a bumboat at Changi Point Ferry Terminal for the 15-minute ride. $4 each way per person, and an extra $2 if you bring along your bike.
+Boats will depart once they have 9 to 12 people on board.

 9. Sentosa Island

-Sentosa is the easy-peasy island pick when it comes to a fun day out with the kids!
+Sentosa is the easy island pick for a fun day out with the kids!
 Check out our guide to all things Sentosa before packing the family up and heading out on an adventure.

 How to get there: Sentosa is super accessible.
 Head over on a cable car from Mount Faber, the Sentosa Express from VivoCity, by car or taxi through the gantry, or on foot via the Sentosa Boardwalk from VivoCity.